paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ### First Things First

 Start by working on habits that have the biggest impact on your life.
-Focus on these areas first:
+Focus on these areas first.
+It will strengthen self control by protecting us from being physically or mentally taxed.
+In that way, they become a foundation for other habits.

 1. Sleep
 2. Exercise